camunda/camunda-docs/docs/reference/grpc.md

   int64 key = 1;
   // the type of the job (should match what was requested) string type = 2;
-  // the job's workflow instance key int64 workflowInstanceKey = 3;
+  // the job's process instance key int64 processInstanceKey = 3;
-  // the bpmn process ID of the job workflow definition string bpmnProcessId = 4;
+  // the bpmn process ID of the job process definition string bpmnProcessId = 4;
-  // the version of the job workflow definition int32 workflowDefinitionVersion = 5;
+  // the version of the job process definition int32 processDefinitionVersion = 5;
-  // the key of the job workflow definition int64 workflowKey = 6;
+  // the key of the job process definition int64 processKey = 6;
   // the associated task element ID string elementId = 7;
   // the unique key identifying the associated task, unique within the scope of the
-  // workflow instance
+  // process instance
   int64 elementInstanceKey = 8;
   // a set of custom headers defined during modelling; returned as a serialized
   // JSON document